heathensoft/EntityComponentSystem/README.md

 When adding a component, the entity (basically an id) will be added to systems that are interested in flying components.
-Components are data and systems process data.
+Components are data and systems process that data.
-.ie a rendering system might need a Sprite component and a Transform component.
+A rendering system might need a Sprite component and a Transform component.
 Any entity meeting those requirements will be added to the system.
 It does not matter what abstractions you impose on an entity.
 If you add a Flying component to a Fish or a UI-button it has the potential to fly.
 And you can do this at runtime.